|Search This Site >>

 - Priority may be given to applicants and projects that have not received funding in the past.

 Deadlines & Grant Periods

-If you are considering project activity in June, please contact your coordinator.
+If you are considering project activity in June, please contact your county coordinator.

-Applicants may apply at any deadline for a proposed project, but cannot apply for a project that has already begun.
+Applicants may apply at any deadline for a proposed project, but may not apply for a project that has already occurred.

 Up to $1,000.